erick805/rickylau-dev/content/blog/react-hooks/index.md

 But in the end, there are still many use cases for classes and they are still loved and adored by many in React for a-lot of reasons.

-_For example, if you wanted to break down your side effects into specific life cycle methods_
+_For example, if you wanted to break down your side effects into specific lifecycle methods_

 Again this blog guide was **not meant** to sway you into using hooks or completely refactoring your classes to hooks.